Sammy Going South: Casting

+Shooting

 Filming began in Africa in May 1962 in CinemaScope and Eastman Colour and finished at Shepperton Studios in England in November of that year (Fergus McClelland celebrated his 12th birthday on the set in September 1962).
 For political reasons filming could not be done in Port Said, Egypt, so Mombasa in Kenya stood in for the scenes set at the height of the Suez Crisis of 1956 and the air attack on Port Said.
 Some long shots were done clandestinely by a second unit in Egypt, with an Arab boy dressed as Sammy, and the negative was later smuggled out of the country.

 The making of the film was very troubled.
 Executive producer Sir Michael Balcon saw the story as a warm tale of an innocent 10-year-old boy’s triumph over adversity, set against the scenery of the African continent which would be shown to best advantage by CinemaScope and Eastman Colour.
 The film’s director, Alexander Mackendrick, had an entirely different understanding of the story, which was altogether darker.
 He saw it as "the inward odyssey of a deeply disturbed child, who destroys everybody he comes up against".
 Mackendrick tried his best to compromise with these two contrasting interpretations, which arguably detracted from the overall focus of the film.
 Balcon deleted key scenes vital to the narrative, which undermined the film considerably.
 Despite the cutting of these scenes, something of the seriousness and realism that Mackendrick strived to put on film still came through.

+Post Production

 Originally the finished film came in at over three hours and two film editors were brought in by Balcon to trim it considerably to a more manageable 129 minutes, removing, among other scenes, shots of the Syrian peddler lusting after Sammy (oddly enough, a small part of these censored scenes apparently made it to the release version and can be seen on the present DVD).
 When submitted to the British Board of Film Censors in February 1963, they ordered additional cuts (the sounds of a man screaming) before they would grant the film the "U" certificate that the producers were after.

+Premiere

-It was chosen for the Royal Film Performance of 1963 and premiered at the Odeon, Leicester Square, London, attended by Queen Elizabeth, the Queen Mother on Monday 18 March 1963.
+The film was chosen for the Royal Film Performance of 1963 and premiered at the Odeon, Leicester Square, London, attended by Queen Elizabeth, the Queen Mother on Monday 18 March 1963.
 It went on nationwide release in April.
 Shortly afterwards it was trimmed of a further nine minutes.
 This shortened version was the one used for its first showing on British television in 1970 and all subsequent television showings in the United Kingdom.

 In 2010, when Optimum Releasing wanted to release the film on DVD in the UK, they made a thorough search for the original 128-minute version, without success.
 Not even the British Film Institute had one.
 Optimum released the 119-minute version, running 114 minutes at PAL running speed, instead.
 The original version is now believed lost.